Welcome To AAMP

-Welcome back!
-We look forward to welcoming you back to the Museum's galleries on Thursday, May 6th.
-Timed tickets are now on sale exclusively for Museum members.
+The African American Museum in Philadelphia is now open to the public and we can’t wait to see you!
+Timed tickets are now on sale.
 Click here for more information on how you can purchase your tickets today!

 AAMP’s Virtual Campus offers the communities we serve access to an online sampling of the variety of exhibitions, programs and resources we use to teach and learn at AAMP every day.
 Built in response to community needs during our extended closure, the Virtual Campus will remain a vital onramp to the AAMP experience for diverse audiences, even after the museum reopens.
 Come on in and see what we have been working on, and find out all the new experiences we hope to share with you in the near future!

 Please click below to register for quick access to the Virtual Campus.